PSHRE

 We have also provided the following leaflet below to support you with your understanding for the requirements of Relationship and Health Education.

-Please email any questions or comments to: office.cas@cflptrust.co.uk
+Please email any questions or comments, by the 6th June 2026 to: office.cas@cflptrust.co.uk

 Your comments and questions will be reviewed as part of the consultation.